Pingu501/seeYaLater/README.md

 ## Running this project in background

 To run this in background use `nohup`.
 This will also survive ssh hangups.
+Make sure to run this command always from the same directory.
+Otherwise you will end up with more than one database.

 ```
-nohup python3.6 main.py
+nohup python3.6 main.py &
 ```